zorael/kameloso/README.md

       ray joined #channel
  kameloso sets mode +o ray

-      you | !oneliner add
+      you | !oneliner new
- kameloso | Usage: !oneliner add [trigger] [type] [text...]
+ kameloso | Usage: !oneliner new [trigger] [type] [text...]
-      you | !oneliner add info random @$nickname: for more information just use Google kameloso | Oneliner !info added.
+      you | !oneliner new info random @$nickname: for more information just use Google kameloso | Oneliner !info added.
-      you | !oneliner append info @$nickname: for more information just use Bing kameloso | Oneliner inserted!
+      you | !oneliner add info @$nickname: for more information just use Bing kameloso | Oneliner inserted!
-      you | !oneliner add vods sequential See https://twitch.tv/zorael/videos for $streamer's on-demand videos (stored temporarily) kameloso | Oneliner !vods added.
+      you | !oneliner new vods ordered See https://twitch.tv/zorael/videos for $streamer's on-demand videos (stored temporarily) kameloso | Oneliner !vods added.
-      you | !oneliner add source sequential I am $bot.
+      you | !oneliner new source ordered I am $bot.
 Peruse my source at https://github.com/zorael/kameloso kameloso | Oneliner !source added.
       you | !info
  kameloso | @you: for more information just use Google